microsoft/pai/kubernetes-deployment/README.md

 - dashboard
 - kube-proxy

-Each k8s component runs in a docker container.
+Each k8s component runs in a Docker container.
 If Docker is missing in the OS, the script will install the latest Docker version.

 ## Prepare your cluster configuration